Comparisons

 GetAppNiche vs Appfigures: Two Different Jobs Compared

-GetAppNiche vs Appfigures looks like a product comparison but is really a job description.
-Appfigures is at its best tracking your own apps’ real performance — actual downloads, revenue, and subscriptions synced from App Store Connect, plus review management and keyword rank tracking.
-GetAppNiche is a market research tool: revenue and download estimates for 762,000+ iOS apps you don’t own, built for deciding what to build and who you’re up against.
+That’s the verdict, and it holds because GetAppNiche vs Appfigures looks like a product comparison but is really a job description.
+Appfigures is at its best reporting your own apps’ real performance, plus review replies and rank tracking for the listings you control.
+GetAppNiche is a market research tool: revenue and download estimates for the 3.6M+ apps you don’t own, daily review monitoring on both stores, and daily App Store rank tracking on anyone’s keywords — built for deciding what to build and who you’re up against.
 One reports the past of your app; the other sizes up everyone else’s.
-Most people asking this question need one job done far more than the other, and the right answer follows from which.

 How do they compare side by side?